ttcremers/ttcremers.github.io/content/instant-film-holgaroid.md

 ---
 images:
   - /images/holgaroid.jpg
 title: "The instant Holga"
-subtitle: "Meetering, corretion, which film and other tips for shooting with a Holga GN and the instant film back"
+subtitle: "Metering, correction, which film and other tips for shooting with a Holga GN and the instant film back.
+Okay, let me start off with the simplest mod you can do.
+Are you ready?"
 hideExif: true
 hideDate: true
 hideTitle: true
 categories:
   - holga
   - film
   - instant
   - camera
   - instruction
   - shutter
   - manual
 ---

 # The instant Holga

 Finally, my Holgaroid arrived in the mail, it traveled all the way from Hong Kong to my doorstep in The Netherlands.
 It came with the back (without film) and a diopter lens to correct for the new film plane distance, as with the instant back that moves a couple of millimeters backwards.
 It also comes with a new frame you can click into your Holga instead of the 6×6 or 6×4.5 But let me first start off with 2 questions and their simple answers.

-*Q: Polaroid doesn't make film anymore, so why would I want one?*
+_Q: Polaroid doesn't make film anymore, so why would I want one?_

 A: Correct they don't but FujiFilm does and since instant film is still used in science labs they won't stop making it tomorrow.

-Q: *I never shot instant film and I have no clue what film to use?*
+Q: _I never shot instant film and I have no clue what film to use?_

 A: Fuji Film sadly discontinued their ISO 400 color and black and white film, which would have been perfect for the Holgaroid.
 But fear not, we have tricks up our sleeves!
 So there are 3 films still available